Advocate Anjali Awasthi

-Aarti Anjali Awasthi, formerly known as Advocate Anjali Awasthi, is an Indian Hindi language courtroom and romance drama television series that premiered on 8 August 2024 on StarPlus.
-Produced under Blues Productions, it starred Shritama Mitra as Anjali and Ankit Raizada as Aman in the main roles.
+Advocate Anjali Awasthi is an Indian Hindi lnguage romance and courtroom drama television series that premiered on 8 August 2024 on StarPlus.
+Produced under Blues Productions, the series starred Shritama Mitra as Anjali and Ankit Raizada as Aman in the main roles.
 It is the remake of Star Jalsha's Bengali series Geeta LL.B.
-In June 2025, the show took a leap and was rebranded as Aarti Anjali Awasthi, centering on Aman and Anjali's daughter, Aarti, also portrayed by Shritama Mitra and Ved Rajyavanshi played Puneet Chouskey.
+In June 2025, the show took 20-year leap and was rebranded as Aarti Anjali Awasthi, centering on Aman and Anjali's daughter, Aarti, also portrayed by Shritama Mitra and Ved Rajyavanshi played Puneett Chouksey.
+The show went off air on 31 May 2026.

 Plot

 A legal drama that chronicles the journey of a brave and determined lawyer, named Anjali Awasthi, who struggling to make a name for herself in the male-dominated field.
 She chances upon her first case, which is against the "big guns".
 This case becomes the ultimate test of Anjali's resolve, not only to establish herself in the legal field, but also to challenge deep-rooted inequities.